gavin09/Blog/source/_posts/2013/2/2013-02-21-gnu-global-trace-code-tool.markdown

 categories: tool
 ---

-Before using this tool, I use vim and grep only for tracing code.
+Before using this tool, I use vim and grep for tracing code.

 I found this tool is so wonderful and easy to use.

 official website [GNU Global][1] for downloading source code.

 ##Installation

    ./configure
    make
    make install

-##argument
+##usage

--G
+   cd <root src code>

--F
+   htags -G -F -f

--f
+Then, open HTML/index.html

 Reference:
 [1]: http://www.gnu.org/software/global/